chimericdream/worldofpannotia.com/src/setting/religion/divine-tournament/index.md

 | 9 - 13 | 4 | 5 | 0 | 3
 {: #divine-tournament-table .table .table-bordered .table-hover .table-striped data-caption="Table: Divine Tournament" }

 To gain Divine Rank 0, a mortal must challenge a Demigod whose Divine Rank is between 1 and 5 in the tournament.
 This requires the mortal to be able to find a Demigod, challenge that Demigod, and have the prospective opponent accept the challenge.
 If the mortal wins, they are granted Divine Rank 0, and the Demigod is reduced in rank by 2.
-If the mortal loses, they are slain permanently, and may only be brought back to life by an intermediate or greater deity using the Gift of Life ability.
+If the mortal loses, they are slain permanently, and may only be brought back to life by an intermediate or greater deity using the {% divine_ability_link gift-of-life %} ability.

 Any time there is a reduction in a deity's Divine Rank, that rank cannot drop below 0.
 Deities cannot become mortal again.